piyush-kumar-singh-dev/IETConflux/README.md

 # IETConflux
-A repo for College Project
+A repo for College Project.